OPS-E2E-PPE/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Security/Get-AuthenticodeSignature.md

 ## DESCRIPTION

+> **This cmdlet is only available on the Windows platform.**

 The `Get-AuthenticodeSignature` cmdlet gets information about the Authenticode signature for a file or file content as a byte array.
+If the file is both embedded signed and Windows catalog signed, the Windows catalog signature is used.
 If the file is not signed, the information is retrieved, but the fields are blank.

 ## EXAMPLES